ma649/ma649.github.io/_posts/2020-11-14-A*algorithm.md

 starting from a specific starting node of a graph, it aims to find a path to the given goal node having the smallest cost (least distance travelled, shortest time, etc.)

-You can view the project from my ![Github link] (https://github.com/ma649/A-starPuzzle)
+You can view the project from my [Github link](https://github.com/ma649/A-starPuzzle)

 ![image](astarSnippet.PNG)